pramnora/characterAI/README.md

 - Can we have a conversation using beginner's French?
 - Could you write me a poem using a foreign language?
 - etc.

--(**NOTE**: Some of these AI bots do only 'specific' tasks: generate/draw a pic;
-whilst other bots are a lot more 'general' in use, such as: search engine related.)-

 -----